Language-Research-Technology/ldaca-website/content/tools/ldaca-resources/obtaining-a-doi/index.md

 <br>

 2. If the above does not suit the context of the dataset, and the dataset has not been published before, consider depositing it in a data repository like [Zenodo](https://zenodo.org/), a multi-disciplinary open repository that automatically assigns a DOI to uploaded datasets and publications and hosts landing pages.
-Zenodo is a proponent of FAIR Principles and open science; however, it allows upload of data with different access levels: Open, Closed, Restricted, and Embargoed - read the [Zenodo General Policies](https://about.zenodo.org/policies/), [Terms of Use](https://about.zenodo.org/terms/), and [FAQs](https://help.zenodo.org/).
+Zenodo is a proponent of {{< glossary_link display="FAIR" id="fair" >}} Principles and open science; however, it allows upload of data with different access levels: Open, Closed, Restricted, and Embargoed - read the [Zenodo General Policies](https://about.zenodo.org/policies/), [Terms of Use](https://about.zenodo.org/terms/), and [FAQs](https://help.zenodo.org/).
 The Zenodo DOI landing page can contain a link to point researchers to the data content in LDaCA.

 <br>